Skip to the main content

 • Strength Required Lift up to 10 kg

-Hours of work include evenings, weekends, and holidays, and may include split shifts or standby shifts.
-Overtime may be required in order to respond to complaints or serious occurrences.
+They work irregular hours.
+This can include evenings, weekends, and holidays.
+They may work split shifts or standby shifts.
+They may need to work overtime to respond to complaints or serious events.

 Interests & Abilities